Best Heart Rate Monitors for Running of 2024

 Types of Use

 As we mentioned above, chest strap ECG heart rate monitors will be the most accurate during all types of activity.
-Many of these have built-in memory to store data directly on the monitor to be downloaded later.
-Upper arm optical heart rate straps are a good compromise for those who want accurate heart rate readings but find chest straps uncomfortable as they have less variation with movement than wrist monitors.
+Many of these have built-in memory to store data directly on the monitor to download later.
+Upper arm optical heart rate straps are a good compromise for those who want accurate heart rate readings, but find chest straps uncomfortable as they have less variation with movement than wrist monitors.
+The Polar Verity Sense, an armband, can store data during your workout and let you download it once you finish.

 Comfort